bblanchon/ArduinoJsonTroubleshooter/src/pages/compiletime-class-from-arduinojson5-keep.md

     next: deadend
 ---

-{% capture version %}{% include v5/version %}{% endcapture %}
-I recommend that you download {% include links/arduinojson_h version=version %} and save it among the project files, this way you're sure that the project is distributed with the right version of the library.
+I recommend that you download [`ArduinoJson-v5.13.5.h`](https://github.com/bblanchon/ArduinoJson/releases/download/v5.13.5/ArduinoJson-v5.13.5.h) and save it among the project files, this way you're sure that the project is distributed with the right version of the library.

 You can choose to keep the name `ArduinoJson-v{{version}}.h` and update the `#include` directive, or you can rename the file to `ArduinoJson.h`; either way is fine, as long as the header is in the same folder as the file that includes it.